WOOD MAKES THE COLLEGE CHAIR

 Please continue reading about all of the woods that you may choose for your new, college logo wooden chairs from Alumni Chairs.

+Cherry wood stains well and finishes beautifullly.
+Cherry ages well and it id often produced in environmentally sustainable forests.
 Cherry appears in 430 species grown throughout the northern, temperate regions of the world, including eastern United States.
 Cherry shares the name “fruitwood” with other light-brown woods.
 Cherry wood is hard, strong, closed grain, light brown to red-brown wood in its heartwood.
 Cherry is resistant to warping.
 Its sapwood is a lighter pink.
 It is easily carved.
 In New England, Cherry is known as New England Mahogany because of its color, grain, and density.
 Cherry can be used as structural wood or it can be used as a veneer.
 (Alumni Chairs does not use veneers ─ only solid wood).
 The Cherry tree shares the genus Prunus which includes trees and shrubs which include plums, peaches, nectarines, apricots and almonds.
 The fruit from this genus are commonly called “stone fruit” and are cultivated for both ornamentation and fruit.
 Cherry wood enables builders to create extremely elegant and desirable furniture.
 We build the Crowns and Arms of our Amish Traditional Chairs including our wooden captains chairs.
 We select brown maple and cherry for our wooden Captains Chair. of Solid cherry.
 No other builder does this.
 Ask us about Cherry in your next wooden college chair.

+Walnut is dark brown in color.
+Walnut is a rich, elegant wood, and it is slightly more expensive than other hardwoods.
 The Walnut tree or Juglans is a plant genus of the family Juglandaceae, the seeds of which are known as walnuts.
 There are 21 species in the genus ranging from southeast Europe east to Japan, and southeast Canada west to California and south to Argentina.
 The Walnut tree is closely related to Black Walnut and Hickory trees.
 Walnut is hard and durable, but not too heavy.
 Like Cherry, Walnut is an excellent carving wood.
 It has excellent woodworking qualities, and takes finishes well.
 Walnut is used in all types of fine cabinet work, especially 18th century reproductions.
 It is a popular wood for cabinet making.
 The color of Walnut varies from light to dark brown with a straight grain in the trunk.
 Walnut stumps are often dug out and used as a source of highly figured veneer.

 Also known as Silver Maple, White Maple grows in the Great Lakes Region of the United State and Canada.
 Hard Rock Maple is excellent for high ‘impact resistant’ applications or in applications which require a uniform light yellow-white color of wood.
 Northern Maple is 50 percent harder than Red Oak wood.
 Maple has a strong, uniform grain.
 Maple often shows a unique, bright luster and texture depending on the angle of light source.
+Typically, maple has fine grain with straight lines, maple has a high degree of stability.
+It’s also more affordable than other hardwoods and takes on a cherry look when finished with dark cherry stain.

 Brown Maple is not a distinct specie of maple tree.
 It is the “heart wood” (wood near the center of a tree) of various soft maple trees.
 Brown Maple ranges in colors from light beige to medium brown.
 The furniture industry has established Brown Maple as a distinct wood type but purely for marketing considerations.
 What is known as Brown Maple is actually Soft Maple that has been renamed as “brown”.
 Soft Maple is usually mischaracterized because of the term “soft” ─ perhaps because it is less hard than Sugar Maples (Hard Maples).
 Soft Maple is not actually soft but enjoys a hard rating similar to that of Cherry.
 Red maple has a density similar to that of Black Walnut but is a bit more dense than Cherry.
 Brown Maple is often used in lieu of Cherry.
 We select brown maple and cherry for our wooden captains chair.
 Brown maple is our most popular wood for our Affinity Classic Alumni Chairs.
 Although the market prices fluctuate, the cost of Brown Maple is often less than that of Cherry.